testcontainers/testcontainers-java/docs/quickstart/junit_5_quickstart.md

     `getHost()` instead.

 ## 4. Additional attributes

-There are two additional attributes available for `@Testcontainers` annotation.
+Additional attributes are available for the `@Testcontainers` annotation.
-These attributes can be useful in some cases.
+Those attributes can be helpful when:

-If docker is not available in the current environment, tests using containers will fail.
-We can disable these tests in order to prevent failures.
-We just need to set `disabledWithoutDocker` attribute to `true`.

-`
-@Testcontainers(disabledWithoutDocker = true)
-`

-We can have multiple containers in our tests, these containers will be started sequentially.
-However, we can enable parallel container initialization which can save some time.
-We just need to set `parallel` attribute to `true`.

-`
-@Testcontainers(parallel = true)
-`
+* Tests should be skipped instead of failing because Docker is unavailable in the current environment.
+Set `disabledWithoutDocker` to `true`.
+* Enable parallel container initialization instead of sequential (by default).
+Set `parallel` to `true`.

 ## 5. Run the tests!

 That's it!